cbrwx/GAN_image_synthesis/README.md

 Choosing a low number of epochs, such as less than 100, may not allow the GAN enough time to reach a state where the generator is producing realistic outputs and the discriminator is effectively differentiating between real and fake data.
 The process of reaching this equilibrium often requires a substantial number of epochs, and prematurely stopping the training can lead to suboptimal results, such as the generator producing low-quality outputs or the discriminator failing to distinguish between real and generated samples.
 Therefore, it is wise to start with a higher number of epochs to provide the GAN ample opportunity to learn and adapt during the training process.

+The ReduceLROnPlateau scheduler is imported and then two instances are created for both the discriminator (schedulerD) and generator (schedulerG).
+The parameters include the mode, factor, patience, and verbose settings.
+The mode is set to 'min', which means that the scheduler will reduce the learning rate when the monitored quantity (loss) stops decreasing.
+The factor determines the reduction in learning rate, and patience specifies the number of epochs to wait before reducing the learning rate.

+During the training loop, the scheduler is updated with the current loss values using schedulerD.step(errD.item()) and schedulerG.step(errG.item()).
+This allows the scheduler to monitor the losses and adjust the learning rates accordingly when necessary.
+By using the learning rate scheduler, the training process can benefit from better convergence and potentially improved results.

 # Training Data and Image Preprocessing
 The GAN is trained on a dataset of images organized in a folder structure compatible with the ImageFolder class from the PyTorch torchvision library.
 The images are preprocessed using a series of transformations, including resizing, center cropping, converting to tensors, and normalization.